BoxOfDevs/BoxOfBits/README.md

     - /hasperm <player> <permission> : Checks if a player has a permission

     - /seeperms <player> : Shows a players permissions

+    - /allperms <player> : Shows all possible permissions on the server

 Permissions
 ============